DimitriMeistermann/rnaseq_align/README.md

 - **IS_PAIRED_END**: *true* or *false*, is the data in paired end (forward and reverse reads ) ?
 - **PRELOAD_GENOME**: *true* or *false* (experimental).
 STAR can preload the genome in the RAM, so the next job can use it.
 Currently it does not work on bird2cluster.
 - **STAR_ALIGN_MULTIPLE_FILE**: *true* or *false*, align all fastqs in a single STAR job, then resulting BAM is splitted.
 This is an alternative way to save RAM if PRELOAD_GENOME is not possible
 - **READ_LENGTH**: String.
-Number of nucleotid in each reads, automatically picked if empty string by opening the first read of the first fastq.
+Number of nucleotid in each reads, automatically picked if empty string by opening the first read of the first fastq. **Warning:** if cutadapt was already used on fastqs, you have to enter manually the read length before its use.
 - **STAR_GENOME_THREADS**: Number of cores used by genome indexing, preload and align if STAR_ALIGN_MULTIPLE_FILE.
 - **THREAD_PER_SAMPLE**: Number of cores used by most of the workflow jobs.
 - **FASTA_REFERENCE**: Path of fasta file of the  reference genome